ruhan-dave/cyclists-counter/README.md

 * The localization loss is very close to 0, and is close to be on a plateau.
 We can suppose that letting the training continue would have led to network to overfit the localization of the bounding boxes.
 * The total loss was of course deacreasing as it is the sum of the two loss above.

-Based on the error at each step, we can say that the model is fitting well the data during from 50k steps, to the final step (300k).
+Based on the error at each step, we can say that the model is fitting well the data from 50k steps, to the final step (300k).
 We can interpret these plots as seeing the complexity of the model and the error.
 Here, we can say that even though the model become more complex across the time, it is still fitting well the data.
 If we had more time to train the network, we could restart it on the last checkpoint, with a new base learning rate and see if the loss is still decreasing.
 This could maybe lead to better result, or cause overfitting.
+But this would probably mean to let the GPU run for 2 more days, which is costly in energy consumption.

 ### Monitoring the performance

 During the training phase, an evaluation of the last checkpoint was performed every hour.
-During this evaluation, the evaluation loss was computed, but also the performance with the mAP (mean Average Precision) and mAR (mean Average Recall) metric.
+During this evaluation, the evaluation loss was computed, but also the performance with the mAP (mean Average Precision) and mAR (mean Average Recall) metrics.
 These two metrics are popular to measure the accuracy of object detection models.
 These metrics uses the concept of IoU (Intersection over Union).
 The IoU measure the overlap between 2 boundaries.
 We use the IoU to measure how much the predicted bounding box overlaps with the actual bounding box that must be predicted.
 Usually, we define the IoU threshold to 0.5, so if the IoU is equal or greater than 0.5, then we say that the prediction is a true positive, else it is a false positive.
 Thus, in the pipeline.config file, the IoU threshold is defined at 0.5.

 To compute the mAP, we first need to compute the precision and recall of detecting the bounding boxes correctly (thanks to the IoU) for each images.
 Then, we can plot a graph of precision vs recall.
 To compute the AP, we just need to compute the area under the precision-recall curve, using an interpolation technique.
-The COCO mAP impose to do a 101-point interpolation to calculate the precision at the recall level of the 101 equally spaced recall level, and then average them out.
-To have the mAP, we just need to take the mean over all the class, but as we only have one class here, the mAP is equivalent to the AP.
+The COCO mAP impose to do a 101-point interpolation to calculate the precision at the 101 equally spaced recall level, and then average them out.
+To have the mAP, we just need to take the mean over all classes, but as we only have one class here, the mAP is equivalent to the AP.

 Then we also use the AR (Average Recall), which consist of averaging the recall at IoU thresholds from 0.5 to 1, and thus summarize the distribution of recall across a range of IoU thresholds.
 So we can plot the recall values for each IoU threshold between 0.5 and 1.
 Then, the average recall describes the area doubled under the recall-IoU curve.
 Similarly to mAP, the mAR take the mean of the AR for every class.
 So the mAR is here equivalent to the AR.

 These metrics are really interesting because they evaluate the performance of the model to place the bounding boxes according to the classes.
 We can monitor these metrics in tensorboard and have an insight of the model's performance according to different cases.
-For the average precision we have:
+For the average precision we measured:
 * The mAP at IoU varying from 0.5 to 0.95 (coco challenge metric) -> named mAP in tensorboard
 * The mAP at IoU = 0.5 (PASCAL VOC challenge metric) -> named mAP@.50IOU in tensorboard
 * The mAP at IoU = 0.75 (strict metric) -> named mAP@.75IOU in tensorboard